colindembovsky/pipelines-as-code/readme.md

 ### Inline Variables
 These are variables that are hard coded into the pipeline YML file itself.
 Use these for specifying values that are not sensitive and that are unlikely to change.
 A good example is an image name: let’s imagine you have a pipeline that is building a Docker container and pushing that container to a registry.
 You are probably going to end up referencing the image name in several steps (such as tagging the image and then pushing the image).
 Instead of using a value in-line in each step, you can create a variable and use it multiple times.
 This keeps to the DRY (Do not repeat yourself) principle and ensures that you don’t inadvertently misspell the image name in one of the steps.

-TODO: var, image tag, image push
+TODO: var, docker build image tag, docker push image push

 > **Note**: obviously you cannot create "secret" inline variables.
 If you need a variable to be secret, you’ll have to use pipeline variables, variable groups or dynamic variables.